pubgrub-rs/pubgrub/guide/src/testing/property.md

   removing a dependency cannot get us in a situation where the solver does not find a solution anymore.
   Only adding dependencies should impact that.
-- **Removing a package that does not appear in the dependency tree of a solution cannot break a solution**.
+- **Removing a package that does not appear in a solution cannot break that solution**.
   Just as before, it should not impact the existence of a solution.